jackfood/Half-codeInterpreter/Readme.md

 2. Click the "Save and Run Code" button to execute the code.
 The output will be displayed in the lower text area.

 3. If an error occurs during code execution, the error message will be automatically copied to the clipboard for your convenience.
 Seek assistance in the web version of ChatGPT 3.5 Turbo (OpenAI account required) by pasting the error.

+4. (NEW) - Priority if codes contain 'pip install' and 'pip uninstall', it will perform install / uninstall of the package.

 ### Handling Excel/CSV Files